‘RHOC’ Star Kelly Dodd Is Engaged To Boyfriend Rick Leventhal, Shares Photo Of Engagement Ring On Instagram

 Dodd and Leventhal went public with their relationship in August, just as Dodd confirmed the end of her months-long romance with Dr. Brian Reagan, a San Diego-based plastic surgeon.
 At the time, as The Inquisitr reported, Dodd spoke out about her then-new romance with Leventhal, revealing that they had met one another during her trip to The Hamptons with The Real Housewives of New York City star Ramona Singer in June.

 “We met in the Hamptons,” Dodd told People magazine on August 15.
-“It’s new, we haven’t even had sex.
-But he’s already treated me with more respect than Brian ever did.”
+“It’s new…but he’s already treated me with more respect than Brian ever did.”

 During the same interview, Dodd slammed her doctor ex-boyfriend for using her to get publicity for his business.